omonida/omonida/README.md

-- 👋 Hello, my name is Samee Ibraheem, and I am a PhD student at the University of California, Berkeley
+- 👋 Hello, my name is Samee Ibraheem, and I am a former PhD student at the University of California, Berkeley
 - 👀 My research interests are in leveraging speaker context, such as gender or conversational role, for NLP applications
 - 🌱 Here you can find the dataset for "Putting the 'Con' in Context: Identifying Deceptive Actors in the Game of Mafia"
 - 📫 If you have any comments/questions, you can reach out to me at sibraheem@berkeley.edu